LwMQ Hashing, CRC, HMAC, and Key APIs

 HMAC Functions

-For highly secure cryptographic operations, consider using well known facilities such as CryptoAPI, Crypto Next Generation (CNG), or OpenSSL.
+For highly secure cryptographic operations, consider using well known facilities such as CryptoAPI, Crypto Next Generation (CNG), or OpenSSL externally.

 LMQAPI